ckaestne/seai/README.md

 ## Logistics and People

-See the specific offering for details: [Fall 2019](https://ckaestne.github.io/seai/F2019), [Summer 2020](https://ckaestne.github.io/seai/S2020)  or [Fall 2020](https://ckaestne.github.io/seai/F2020)
+See the specific offering for details: [Fall 2019](https://ckaestne.github.io/seai/F2019), [Summer 2020](https://ckaestne.github.io/seai/S2020), [Fall 2020](https://ckaestne.github.io/seai/F2020), [Spring 2021](https://ckaestne.github.io/seai/S2021) or [Spring 2022](https://ckaestne.github.io/seai/S2022)

 ## Course content

-For a description of topics covered and course structure, see [learning goals](https://github.com/ckaestne/seai/blob/S2020/learning_goals.md).
+For a description of topics covered and course structure, see [learning goals](https://github.com/ckaestne/seai/blob/S2022/learning_goals.md).

 The course content evolves from semester to semester.
 Below is the schedule from the Summer 2020 offering.
-See also [Fall 2019](https://ckaestne.github.io/seai/F2019) and [Fall 2020](https://ckaestne.github.io/seai/F2020).
+See the webpages for specific semesters above.

 | Date  | Topic | Reading | Assignment due |